osg-htc/all-hands/docs/2018/local.md

 # OSG All-Hands Meeting 2018 &ndash; Local Details

-The [Open Science Grid](https://www.opensciencegrid.org) (OSG) All-Hands Meeting 2018 will be held March 19&ndash;22 at the [University of Utah](https://www.utah.edu/).
+The [OSG](https://www.osg-htc.org) All-Hands Meeting 2018 will be held March 19&ndash;22 at the [University of Utah](https://www.utah.edu/).

 For information about hotels, please see the [hotels page](hotels.md).